Avoiding Pitfalls In Renting Residential Property

 It is necessary for a landlord or property manager to be current with applicable municipal, county and state laws to address legal subjects such as evictions, notices for non-payment and claims of habitability issues.
-To avoid disputes and legal problems, consider the following tips:
+To avoid disputes and legal problems, consider the following:

-Landlords must take carefully measured steps to ensure a profitable and problem free relationship which will ultimately keep you out of the eviction arena.
-Speaking as a San Diego landlord attorney and a current landlord, you may be assured it is not an arena you wish to visit.
+Landlords must take carefully measured steps to ensure a profitable and problem-free tenant relationship, which will ultimately keep you out of the eviction arena.
+Speaking as a San Diego landlord attorney and a current landlord, I can assure you that it is not an arena you wish to visit.